 If you are a regular reader of Mad in Crafts, you know how I feel about red, white, and blue in the summer.
 You just have to take one look at my front porch to know that I go a little flag-crazy in June and July.
-Today’s mason jar craft is this American flag mason jar created with chalky finish paint.
+Today’s mason jar craft is this chalky paint flag mason jar that is perfect for summer parties.

 This week I’m joining a small group of creative bloggers to share summertime projects featuring mason jars.
 Check back here each day for a new tutorial and links to all the other tutorials from the day.